-As a junior exploration company with no source of revenue, the Company will likely seek additional funding in the next few months to a year to complete the development and permitting of the CDS project.
+As a junior exploration company with no source of revenue, the Company will likely seek additional funding in the foreseeable future to complete the development and permitting of the CDS project.

 The inability of the Company to raise additional funds could adversely affect the Company's business plan, including its ability continue as a going concern and perform exploration activities on, and maintain its existing properties.